 The EOC consolidates the Laboratory’s emergency response functions and provides 24/7 operations.
 Transitioning emergency response capabilities, which involved hundreds of tasks, was completed successfully with no major operability issues.
 An NNSA NA-50 pilot project, EOC construction successfully demonstrated the streamlining of commercial-like Line-Item projects in the $20–$50 million cost range.
 Many significant construction projects now in progress—including new facilities to support stockpile modernization—will further contribute to the Laboratory’s ability to carry out its important national security missions.

 LLNS Board of Governors Activities

-The LLNS Board of Governors and its committees provided oversight to the Laboratory.
-The committees delved into issues crucial to mission and mission-support activities.
-Board members participated in external review committees (ERCs)—panels of independent experts—to critically assess the quality of LLNL’s technical workforce and the effectiveness of research efforts in meeting mission goals and anticipating future national needs.
-The ERCs held six meetings in FY 2016.
+The LLNS Board of Governors and its committees provide oversight to the Laboratory and delve into issues crucial to mission and mission-support activities.
+External review committees (ERCs), panels of independent experts including Board members, periodically met in FY 2022 to critically assess the quality of the Laboratory’s technical workforce and the effectiveness of research efforts in meeting mission goals and future national needs.
 Their reports, which provided DOE/NNSA with an independent validation of work quality, consistently affirmed the mission relevance and high impact of Laboratory research.
-The Board also charters Functional Management Reviews (FMRs) to examine issues on an as-needed basis.
-Six FMRs were completed in FY 2016 in topical areas ranging from banking and payment processing to work planning and control.
+The Board chartered functional management reviews (FMRs) on an as-needed basis.
+Eight FMRs were completed in FY 2022 in topical areas including Records Digitization, Packaging and Transportation, Water Needs, Work Planning and Control, and Industrial Gas.
 Recommendations provided by Board committees, ERCs, and FMRs have led to substantive responsive actions.